-Subject: Business Administration Module coordination: Wolf Fichtner Credit points (CP): 9
+Subject: Business Administration Module coordination: Wolf Fichtner

 The assessment is carried out as partial written exams (according to Section 4(2), 1 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
 The examinations take place every semester.
 Re-examinations are offered at every ordinary examination date.
 The assessment procedures are described for each course of the module seperately.